vituwc/vituwc/README.md

 - 🔭 I’m currently working on improving my penetration testing skills and contributing to bug bounty programs
 - 🌱 I’m currently learning more about advanced exploitation techniques, reverse engineering, and malware development
-- ⚡ Fun fact: I enjoy writing tutorials and articles, and also i like mathematics
+- ⚡ Fun fact: I enjoy writing tutorials and articles, and I also like mathematics

 ## Languages and Tools
 <div align="center">